| Partnership, Partner, Firm, Firm Name | |

 Indian Partnership Act, 1932

-From the above definition of partnership, the essential elements of partnership can be understood as
+From the statutory definition of partnership, the essential elements of partnership can be understood as

 • persons